orangesocks/BusinessObjects/README.md

-﻿Minimalist object-oriented business layer for your app.
+﻿A minimalist and portable business layer for your applications.